Newman College, Melbourne: Students' Club

 All undergraduate members of Newman College are accepted into the Newman College Students' Club, a self-governing incorporated organisation which runs day-to-day and special events in the college.
 A general committee is elected annually.
 The portfolios include vice-president, secretary, community service, culture, equity and female and male sports representatives.

 Postgraduates

-All members of the college administration, as well as tutors, academics in residence and postgraduate students (and some senior undergraduate students), comprise the SCR.
+All members of the college administration, as well as tutors, academics in residence and postgraduate students (and some senior undergraduate students), comprise the Senior Common Room (SCR).
 Like the Students' Club, the SCR annually elect a president, secretary and treasurer, among other portfolios, to organise several events throughout the year.

 Co-curricular activities

 The college places a strong emphasis on participation in co-curricular activities, with music, sport and the dramatic arts playing a large role in life at Newman.
 Soirées are held many times throughout the year, showcasing the talents of the students, with the Peter L'Estrange SJ Prize awarded to the best performing artist in college.
 The Michael Scott SJ Prize is the annual art competition.
 The Albert Power SJ Medallion for Debating is named after Newman's second rector, Albert Power SJ.
 The Choir of Newman College, established in 2002, is a chapel and concert choir.

 Newman has a strong sporting culture, having won more than half of the intercollegiate football premierships ever played.
 The college is also a strong participant in intercollegiate art, music and culture events, winning the 2022 Intercollegiate Culture Cup.